Glowing0rb/discord-bot-ilaris/README.md

 The bot reacts to chat messages that consist of the single letter `r` (or `roll`, `/r` or `/roll`) followed by a space and dice instructions.
 E.g. `r d20` to roll a simple 20-sided die.

+The bot also reacts to dice instructions without the preceding command (e.g.  just `d20`), but will not respond on invalid dice instructions in this case but stay silent instead.

 ### Rolls
 Supported rolling instructions are:
 1. ndm (e.g. `r 3d20`), this will roll n m-sided dice. n can be omitted and will default to 1.